 On full bright, it stands out pretty darn well (my cell phone, which is the least frustrating way to get through-the-scope pics, auto-adjusts and subdues the brightness a bit).
 It’s no red dot for full-sun use, but it glows clearly on most days.
 Yet it remains crisp and clean without bleeding (the majority of the focus blur towards the periphery in the zoomed-in pic above is due to my phone, however a small degree is visible to the eye).
 Even with the dial left in an “on” position, illumination automatically powers off after 6 motionless minutes, then comes right back on with the first sign of motion.

 Sharing the illumination turret, but obviously with its own dial, is the TANGO6’s parallax adjustment.
 Even on 18x zoom, it really will focus properly and be parallax-free at least as close as 25 yards, which is the lowest point on the dial.
 As with any scope it adjusts up to infinity, with markings — but no clicks; it adjusts smoothly like a focus ring should — along the way at 25, 30, 40, 50, 60, 75, 100, 150, and 300 yards.

-While it’s actually quite common to find that parallax distance markings on the turret do not align with in-practice focus at real distances, these marks were absolutely dead-on at all ranges.
+While it’s quite common to find that parallax distance markings on the turret do not align with elimination of parallax error at those actual distances, these marks were absolutely dead-on at all ranges.
 After initially testing with it from 25 to 880 yards and everywhere in between, I took to trusting the dial implicitly.
 That saves time and mental energy.